General Drift Analysis with Tail Bounds: Applications of the Tail Bounds

-In this subsection, we study a classical benchmark problem, namely the \ea on \OneMax.
-We start by deriving very precise bounds on first the expected optimization time and then prove tail bounds.
-The lower bounds obtained will imply results for a much larger function class.
-Note that \citet{DFWVariable} already proved the following result.
+A simple pseudo-Boolean function is given by $\OneMax(x_1,\dots,x_n)=x_1+\dots+x_n$.
+It is included in the class of so-called linear functions $f(x_1,\dots,x_n)=w_1x_n+\dots+w_n x_n$, where $w_i\in\R$ for $1\le i\le n$.
+We start by deriving very precise bounds on first the expected optimization time of the \ea on \OneMax and then prove tail bounds.
+The lower bounds obtained will imply results for all linear functions.
+Note that in \cite{DFWVariable}, already the following result has been proved using variable drift analysis.

-\begin{statement}[Theorems~3 and~5 in \citealp{DFWVariable}] The expected optimization time of the \ea on \OneMax is at most $en\ln n - c_1 n + O(1)$ and at least $en \ln n - c_2n$ for certain constants~$c_1,c_2>0$. \end{statement}
+\begin{statement}\textbf{\upshape Theorems~3 and~5 in \cite{DFWVariable}} The expected optimization time of the \ea on \OneMax is at most $en\ln n - c_1 n + O(1)$ and at least $en \ln n - c_2n$ for certain constants~$c_1,c_2>0$. \end{statement}

-The constant~$c_2$ is not made explicit by \citet{DFWVariable}, whereas the constant~$c_1$ is stated as $0.369$.
-However, unfortunately this value is due to a typo in the very last line of their proof -- $c_1$ should have been 0.1369 instead.
+The constant~$c_2$ is not made explicit in \cite{DFWVariable}, whereas the constant~$c_1$ is stated as $0.369$.
+However, unfortunately this value is due to a typo in the very last line of the proof -- $c_1$ should have been 0.1369 instead.
 We correct this mistake in a self-contained proof.
 Furthermore, we improve the lower bound using variable drift.
-It is worth noting that \citet{DFWVariable} used variable drift as well, but overestimated the drift function.
-Here we use a more precise (upper) bound on the drift.
+To this end, we use the following bound on the drift.

 \begin{lemma} Let $X_t$ denote the number of zeros of the current search point of the \ea on \OneMax.
 Then

 \end{lemma}